 From there, you can check their boxes and bulk delete the larger emails.

+Enabling conversation view is extremely simple.
 You can do this by clicking the gear icon to open up quick settings.
 Then scroll down till you can see Conversation View.
-Click on the button to turn it on.
-This will show a more compact view of your email.
+Click on the button to turn it on — and that’s it!

-This is one of the handiest privacy features built into Gmail, and it allows you to easily create a new email address by just creating an alias.
+This is one of the handiest privacy features built into Gmail, and easily one of the best Gmail tips and tricks you’ll ever learn.
+It allows you to easily create a new email address by just creating an alias.
 This way, having different aliases means you can have a different name for each service.
 For example, you can have one alias for your subscriptions and another for your family emails.

 This can easily be done by adding a plus sign and a word after your username to your email address.
 It should look something like this: “firstname.lastname@example.org”